runtimeverification/proof-checker/Performance.md

 and other implementations.
 Even though we have 128GB of RAM + 108Gb of swap memory, we still couldn't execute most of $PI^2$ examples in Lurk, that what the `∞` means on the performance tables.

+The `--rc n` flag is used to improve the performance execution of larger programs in Lurk.
+The `rc` value is the number of iterations that Lurk packs together in a single [Nova](https://github.com/microsoft/Nova) folding step.
+In terms of parallelism, Lurk is capable of generating more partial witnesses in parallel with higher rc values.
+However, the higher the rc value, the more memory is required to execute the program.
+The default value of `rc` is 10, and we used `rc=400` for the `batch-transfer` example.
+In small cases, a higher `rc` value can decrease the execution time, that is why we use it for programs with more than 100K iterations.

 The Lurk's examples were executed within the following version: